mingl2000/usedcar/README.md

 # usedcar
 ### Link to the notebook:
     - https://github.com/mingl2000/usedcar.git

 ### Summary of findings:
-    -
-    - The following models are studied:
-        - Linear regression
-        - PolynomialFeatures
-        - Ridge regression
-        - Lasso
-        - SequentialFeatureSelector
-        - Feature selection using Lasso
-    -  polynomial of year and odometer are used in the following models:
-        - PolynomialFeatures
-        - Lasso
-        - SequentialFeatureSelector
-        - Feature selection using Lasso
-    - OrdinalEncoder is used for condition column
-    - OneHotEncoder is used for all other non-numerical columns.

-### Valuation
     -  The model tests clearly show that the Lasso selection model got the lowest mean square value for both training and testing among the training and testing of the following models:
         - Linear regression
         - PolynomialFeatures